In fact, there were over 3,700 hail storms in the U.S. in 2021, which caused billions of dollars’ worth of damage.

 Is It Necessary to Pay a Deductible for Hail Damage?

+Car insurance policies usually establish a deductible.
+This is the amount of money that you need to pay when you make an insurance claim.
 For example, if it is going to cost $5,000 to repair hail damage and you have a deductible of $500, your insurance company will pay $4,500 toward the repair costs, while you will need to pay $500.

 Having a higher deductible on your insurance policy will help lower your car insurance premium.
 If you, however, live in an area where hail storms occur often, then you may want to consider whether you’ll have the savings needed to pay that higher deductible.
+There are certain circumstances where your insurance adjuster may waive the deductible on the glass portion of your comprehensive coverage.
+For example, if your windshield can be repaired rather than replaced, then your insurer may waive the deductible that you usually would have had to pay.
+In addition to this, it is helpful to know that you can purchase full glass coverage as part of your auto insurance policy.
+This typically means that you will not have to pay a deductible on glass claims.

-Key Point: What Is Full Glass Coverage and Why Is It Useful?
-Full glass coverage on your auto insurance policy provides you with insurance cover to get a window or windscreen on your vehicle fixed, without paying a deductible.
-Full glass coverage includes:
+Full glass coverage on your auto insurance policy provides you with insurance coverage to get a windshield or other vehicle glass fixed, without paying a deductible.

 The types of repairs that can be done range from chipped, cracked, or broken glass.
-This cover also allows for your windows or windscreen to be replaced if and when necessary. |
+This coverage also allows for your windows or windscreen to be replaced if and when necessary.

 Will Filing an Insurance Claim after a Hail Storm Impact My Car Insurance Premium?

 If you do need to make an insurance claim for hail damage to your vehicle, that claim may appear on your insurance record.
+This means that when your insurance company reviews your claim history prior to renewing your car insurance policy for a new term, they may increase your premium if you have filed claims over the last year.

 If you live in an area where hail damage is likely to occur, it is a good idea to keep your car safe by parking it in a covered parking lot or in a garage.
+This will help reduce the chance that your insurance premium might increase, allowing you to maintain a more affordable auto insurance policy.

 If you have comprehensive coverage, be sure to contact your insurance company as soon as possible after the damage has occurred.